← All Conditions

 Outpatient consultations and surveillance are available at London Bridge Hospital, The Lister Hospital Chelsea, and at HCA outpatient clinics in Canary Wharf and the City of London.
 Patients in other regions or internationally can be reviewed initially by virtual consultation with imaging shared in advance.

-Where pre-operative tissue diagnosis is needed, ION robotic bronchoscopy is performed at London Bridge Hospital — the only private centre in the UK with this technology.
+Where pre-operative tissue diagnosis is needed, ION robotic bronchoscopy is performed at London Bridge Hospital — one of the few private centres in the UK offering it.
 Where the pathway leads to surgery, the operation can take place at London Bridge Hospital or, for straightforward unilateral resection in well-selected patients, at The Lister Hospital Chelsea.
 The same operator and the same multidisciplinary team handle both NHS and private cases.

 For complex cases — multiple nodules, prior thoracic surgery, significant comorbidity, or international travel logistics — surgery takes place at London Bridge Hospital, where the perioperative and inpatient capability matches the complexity of the patient.